edstott/ES-synth-starter/doc/LabPart1.md

 	![keyboard](keyboard.png)

-2. Add code to your main loop that will check the state of each key in `keyArray` and look up the corresponding step size in the `stepSizes` array if the key is pressed.
+2. Add code to your main loop that will check the state of each key in `inputs` and look up the corresponding step size in the `stepSizes` array if the key is pressed.
 	Store the result in a global variable:

 	```C++